Latest Updates

 Summary of H.B.
 5468

-House Bill 5468 would establish a new statutory framework governing families who provide “equivalent instruction,” commonly known as homeschooling.
+House Bill 5468 as amended by the House would establish a new statutory framework governing families who provide “parent-managed learning” (previously ”equivalent instruction”), commonly known as homeschooling.
 H.B.
-5468 would:
+5468 as amended would:

-Connecticut law currently affords parents the freedom to provide home education without mandatory registration, annual government filings, or state evaluation of their child’s education.
-HB 5468 would mandate each of those steps and place homeschooling families under a system of ongoing government oversight and scrutiny.
+Connecticut law currently affords parents the freedom to provide home education without annual filings or government involvement.
+H.B.
+5468 would mandate an annual notice of intent and place homeschooling families under a system of ongoing government oversight and scrutiny.
+Additionally, it would require that families seeking to withdrawal their student to homeschool be checked against the DCF registry.

 Parents should not be treated as though they require government supervision simply because they have chosen to educate their children at home.
 Policies that broadly regulate all homeschooling families must be met with zealous opposition.